haisham/triangle-type/README.md

 A live demo is hosted at AWS : http://18.236.79.127

 ## Installation
-Install Node.js version 8.x or 10.x. if dont have it already installed.
+Install Node.js version 8.x or 10.x. if you dont have it already installed.

 Install Angular CLI:
 `npm install -g @angular/cli`